Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: Introduction

-In this paper, we investigate how current benchmarking practices have shaped the current state of the field.
-We complement our analysis with an extensive empirical evaluation to assess whether commonly used benchmarks and evaluation practices accurately identify the factors contributing to reported performance gains.
-To pinpoint the specific sources of inconsistencies often observed in benchmarking results, we focus on four key design dimensions that significantly affect model performance.
-In particular, building on well-established principles for forecasting collections of time series, we structure our analysis around the following four dimensions: \begin{enumerate*}[start=1,label={\bfseries D\arabic*.}] \item \textbf{model configuration}, i.e., selecting the model family~(e.g., local, global, or hybrid); \item \textbf{preprocessing and exogenous variables}, i.e., selecting exogenous variables and setting up preprocessing and postprocessing operations; \item \textbf{temporal processing}, i.e., accounting for temporal~(i.e., intra-series) dependencies; \item \textbf{spatial processing}, i.e., accounting for spatial~(i.e., inter-series) dependencies. \end{enumerate*} While some of these dimensions are not always orthogonal~(e.g., space and time contributions can be processed in an integrated way), we believe that analyzing how these different aspects concur to characterize a model family is the key to understanding recent results.
-We show that the current approach to benchmarking forecasting architectures does not account for how key design choices affect performance, resulting in performance differences instead being attributed to the wrong components.
-The relevance of this finding is highlighted by our results, which show that simple architectures, such as \glspl{mlp}, can surprisingly match state-of-the-art performance and that removing the core components introduced by state-of-the-art architectures can lead to a general performance improvement.
-We argue that, to assess meaningful improvements to the state of the art, any comparison must ensure that design choices in any of these dimensions do not interfere with the evaluation of the proposed component.
-In this context, our contributions are as follows. \begin{itemize}[leftmargin=1em, itemindent=1em] \item We analyze the current state of deep learning for time series forecasting by relying on principles to forecast groups of time series to make sense of often contradictory empirical results. \item We identify several critical issues in modern benchmarking practices that have led the community to misleading and seemingly contradictory conclusions. \item We empirically assess the impact of overlooked design choices and implementation details in existing state-of-the-art architectures, and show that they explain a significant portion of the observed performance improvements. \item We show that a streamlined architecture built on well-understood design principles can match the performance of the state-of-the-art. \item To move forward, we introduce an \textit{auxiliary forecasting model card} template--complementary to existing generic model cards~\citep{mitchell2019model}--that can be used to characterize existing and new forecasting architectures. \end{itemize}
+\paragraph{An analysis of current failure points} To pinpoint the specific sources of inconsistencies often observed in benchmarking results, we focus on four key design dimensions that significantly affect model performance: \begin{enumerate*}[start=1,label={\textit{D\arabic*}.}] \item \textit{model configuration}, i.e., selecting among different approaches to forecasting multiple time series~(e.g., local, global, or hybrid); \item \textit{preprocessing and exogenous variables}, i.e., selecting exogenous variables and setting up preprocessing and postprocessing operations; \item \textit{temporal processing}, i.e., accounting for temporal~(intra-series) dependencies; \item \textit{spatial processing}, i.e., accounting for spatial~(inter-series) dependencies. \end{enumerate*} While some of these dimensions are not always orthogonal~(e.g., space and time can be processed in an integrated fashion), we argue that analyzing how these aspects affect recent results is key to understanding the shortcomings of current benchmarking practices.
+We take the following steps to support our position: \begin{itemize}[leftmargin=1em, itemindent=1em] \item We analyze the current state of deep learning for time series forecasting by relying on principles to forecast groups of time series to explain the often contradictory empirical results. \item We empirically quantify the impact of overlooked design choices and implementation details in \gls{sota} architectures, and show that they explain a significant portion of the observed performance improvements. \item We show that a streamlined architecture built on well-understood design principles can match the performance of the current \gls{sota}. \item We introduce an \textit{auxiliary forecasting model card} template\footnote{{ \url{https://valentina-moretti.github.io/forecasting_model_cards}}}--complementary to existing generic model cards~\citep{mitchell2019model}--aimed at supporting model designers and practitioners to characterize and understand existing and new forecasting architectures. \end{itemize}